Pilot (Back to You): Production details

 Creators Levitan and Lloyd wrote the script for "Pilot", signed Grammer and Heaton, and brought in Burrows before approaching any of the networks.

 The scene which features Chuck explaining to Kelly his various promotions was re-shot between the filming for the pilot episode and the original broadcast of the episode.
 Fox featured clips featuring the original scene during promos for the Pilot.

 Reception

 Tim Goodman of the San Francisco Chronicle described it as a "retro-sitcom" due to its multiple cameras and onscreen audience.
 Charlie McCollum of the Mercury News felt that Back to You is this "season's highest-profile attempt to revitalize the traditional sitcom."

 Mike Duffy of the Detroit Free Press felt that the first two episodes of Back to You found a "quality groove" and delivered laughs.
 He described the shows news studio as a "natural for loopy, literate good fun" and thought that Grammer and Heaton made a good team.
 Vinay Menon of The Toronto Star felt that based on the first two episodes, Back to You had elements in common with NewsRadio, Just Shoot Me!, Murphy Brown, and The Mary Tyler Moore Show.

 "Pilot" debuted on a "highly competitive night", in terms of ratings.

-This episode was viewed by 9.44 million viewers upon its original broadcast, finishing first place in its timeslot.
-It also achieved a 3.1 rating in the key 18-49 demographic.
-A noticeable year-to-year improvement was shown compared to the previous occupier of the timeslot, Bones.

-It ranked an impressive 16th of the week's network programming which was higher than any other Fox series with the exception of The Simpsons and Family Guy.